saberamini/HadoopMultiNodeSetup/README.md

 > sudo gedit $HADOOP_CONF_DIR/core-site.xml

-Change core-site.xml file so that it only has the following:
+Change <b>core-site.xml</b> file so that it only has the following:

 ```
   <property>